Few-body bound states of bosonic mixtures in two-dimensional optical lattices: Results

 Secondly, the distance $r_{\sigma\sigma}$ between bosons of the same species (bottom panels) does not show a monotonic decrease with $\UAB$, in contrast to $r_{AB}$.
 In particular, we find that $r_{\sigma\sigma}$ also behaves very differently around $\UAB^*$.
 As also indicated by the white dashed lines, $r_{\sigma\sigma}$ reaches a local minimum approximately at $\UAB^*$.
 Indeed, the peaks of the different contours noticeably follow the white dashed lines.
 The difference between the behavior of $r_{AB}$ and $r_{\sigma\sigma}$ is explained by the competition between the attractive interspecies and the repulsive intraspecies interactions.
 Intuitively, two bosons of different species prefer to localize at the same site due to the attraction $\UAB<0$, explaining the smaller values of $r_{AB}$.
 On the other hand, two bosons of the same species prefer to localize at different sites due to the repulsion $U>0$, and thus $r_{\sigma\sigma}$ is larger.
 However, because bound clusters are still formed, the distance $r_{\sigma\sigma}$ still decreases when the bound states are formed.
 Overall, we have checked that qualitatively similar results are found with other lattice sizes.

 Finally, to better illustrate how the interspecies distance behaves at the minimum of the binding energy, in Fig.~\ref{sec:results;sub:distances;fig:rc} we show the value of $r_{AB}$ at $\UAB^*$ as a function of $U/t$ for the four-body system.
 We refer to this distance as $r_{AB}^*$.
 We observe that $r_{AB}^*$ shows a noticeable dependence on $U$ for $U/t\lesssim 20$ (left side of the figure), where it increases from $\approx 0.65r_0$ to $\approx 0.78 r_0$.
-However, the distance becomes roughly constant for stronger intraspecies interactions $U/t\gtrsim 20$, confirming that $r_{AB}^*$ follows the same contour in Fig.~\ref{sec:results;sub:distances;fig:distances}(a).
-Importantly, Fig.~\ref{sec:results;sub:distances;fig:rc} shows that lattices with different sizes result in similar values of $r_{AB}^*$ across different interaction strengths, with $r_{AB}^*\approx 0.78 r_0$ for large $U/t$.
-Therefore, we can again expect that the reported results for the distances are valid for larger lattices.
-Here we stress that this invariance with the lattice size can only be observed by rescaling the distances by $r_0$.
-In addition, we note that the apparent oscillations of $r_{AB}^*$ are an artifact of the discretization of the interactions in our numerical calculations.
+However, the distance becomes approximately constant for stronger intraspecies interactions $U/t\gtrsim 20$, confirming that $r_{AB}^*$ follows the same contour in Fig.~\ref{sec:results;sub:distances;fig:distances}(a).
+This saturation of $r_{AB}^*$ to a constant value for large $U/t$ is also consistent with the saturation reported in Fig.~\ref{sec:results;sub:eb;fig:min}, where the tunneling rate does not play a role.

+Importantly, Fig.~\ref{sec:results;sub:distances;fig:rc} shows that lattices with different sizes result in similar values of $r_{AB}^*$ across different interaction strengths.
+We stress that this invariance within different lattice sizes can only be observed by rescaling the distances by $r_0$.
+In addition, we note that the apparent oscillations of $r_{AB}^*$ are an artifact of the algorithm used to locate the minima.